Dolly Copp

 Biographies of Copps and Pinkhams Added: My research then expanded as an ongoing hobby project.
 I added biographies of Dolly and Hayes Copp and found they reflect much of northern New Hampshire history.
 The Copps had close links to the Daniel Pinkham Family (Pinkham Notch namesake).
 The great orator Edward Everett Hale praised Hayes.
 Author Louisa May Alcott recorded Dolly's story.

-Historic Sites in Surrounding Peabody Valley: Until now an untold tale.
-Once the Valley became valuable for tourism the pioneer community was uprooted by a cunning entrepreneur.
-See what is happening on the six early homesteads today.
-And how Dolly's relatives, the neighboring Culhanes, lived lives worth remembering.
+Historic Home Sites: Until now an untold tale.
+Once the Peabody Valley became valuable for tourism the pioneer community was uprooted by a cunning entrepreneur.
+See what is happening on the six early home sites today.
+Enjoy White Mountains history south from Gorham, NH past the Imp Profile, Great Gulf and Mount Washington to Pinkham Notch.